A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Introduction

 Surface codes are a class of topological QECCs that have garnered significant attention in the field of quantum error correction due to their exceptional error-correcting capabilities and high fault-tolerant thresholds~\cite{dennis2002topological}.
-These codes are derived by unfolding two-dimensional toric codes~\cite{kitaev2003fault} onto a plane, where logical qubits are associated with non-contractible loops around the lattice.
-Measurement of specific stabilizer operators associated with the lattice can detect and correct errors represented by defects or ``fluxes.''
+These codes are obtained by mapping two-dimensional toric codes~\cite{kitaev2003fault} onto a plane.
+In this configuration, logical qubits correspond to paths that extend from one boundary of the lattice to the opposite boundary.
+Measurement of specific stabilizer operators associated with the lattice can detect and correct errors.
 Numerous decoding algorithms have been proposed to address quantum errors in surface codes, with one of the most popular categories being the minimum-weight perfect matching~(MWPM) decoder~\cite{kolmogorov2009blossom, fowler2013minimum}.
 This type of decoder maps error patterns to graphical representations and searches for the minimum-weight matching in the graph to correct errors.
-Another category of decoding algorithms is based on the belief propagation~(BP) algorithm, widely used in classical error correction to solve inference problems on probabilistic graphical models.
-Several BP-based decoding algorithms have been proposed for surface codes, including the the generalized BP decoder~\cite{old2023generalized}, the enhanced BP decoder~\cite{chytas2024enhanced}, the branch BP decoder~\cite{huang2023branch}, and the BP decoder with ordered statistics decoding~(OSD), namely BP-OSD, which can significantly improve the decoding performance~\cite{panteleev2021degenerate, liang2024BPLCOSD}.
+Another category of decoding algorithms is based on the belief propagation~(BP) algorithm, widely used in classical error correction to decode low-density parity-check codes.
+Several BP-based decoding algorithms have been proposed for surface codes, including the the generalized BP decoder~\cite{old2023generalized}, the enhanced BP decoder~\cite{chytas2024enhanced}, the branch BP decoder~\cite{huang2023branch}.
+Recently, a post-processing method called ordered statistics decoding~(OSD), specifically BP-OSD, has demonstrated a significant improvement in decoding performance over the conventional BP decoder~\cite{panteleev2021degenerate, liang2024BPLCOSD}.